2025 ANNUAL REPORT

 Organization & Governance

-Globally, our workforce is comprised of 1,031 men and 634 women, with large regional deviations.
-Europe’s workforce is predominantly female (53 women to 24 men).
-North America and the office of the Executive Director also boast female majorities.
-The staff of Latin America is relatively equally divided, employing 245 women and 270 men.
-Regions with remote field operations, such as Asia (532 men, 179 women) and West Africa (98 men, 61 women), have significantly more men employed than women.
-To counter this, these regions have prioritized inclusive leadership.
+Globally, our workforce comprises 1,031 men and 634 women, with large regional deviations.
+Europe’s workforce was predominantly female (53 women to 24 men).
+North America and the office of the Executive Director also boasted female majorities.
+The staff of Latin America was relatively equally divided, employing 245 women and 270 men.
+Regions with remote field operations, such as Asia (532 men, 179 women) and West Africa (98 men, 61 women), had significantly more men employed than women.
+To counter this, these regions prioritized inclusive leadership.
 Asia actively worked to recruit women across all levels, successfully achieving a 25% female participation rate in 2025.
 West Africa intentionally promoted female staff into higher-responsibility and programme management roles to address its gender gap.
-East and Central Africa (ECA) implemented mentorship programs that resulted in women assuming new senior and project management positions and a balanced workforce with 48 women and 53 men.
+East and Central Africa implemented mentorship programs that resulted in women assuming new senior and project management positions and a balanced workforce with 48 women and 53 men.

 While the overall number of staff grew in 2025 compared to 2024, the changing global funding landscapes required several regions to adapt their workforce sizes and composition and reduce FTEs.